A Weekend in Alpbachtal, Austria: The Prettiest Valley You Ever Did See!

 Selecting Your Base Village

-VillageBest ForSample Stay
+VillageBest ForWhere to Stay

 Sample 4-Day Budget (Moderate Traveller)

-Groceries + two restaurant meals€85
+Groceries + a couple of restaurant mealsModerate

-Museum + sauna + schnapps tasting€35
+Museum entry + sauna sessionLow

-Local buses (free with card)€0
+Local buses (free with Alpbachtal Card)€0

 Rugged mountain peaks in Tirol, Austria

-🎒Packing Essentials Checklist
+Packing Essentials Checklist

 • Layer-ready wardrobe (merino, fleece, wind-breaker)